 The Association is organized as a Colorado nonprofit corporation and has been recognized by the Internal Revenue Service (IRS) as exempt from federal income taxes under Section 501(a) of the Internal Revenue Code as an organization described in Section 501(c)(3), qualifies for the charitable contribution deduction under Section 170(b)(1)(A)(viii), and has been determined not to be a private foundation under Section 509(a)(2).
 The Association is annually required to file a Return of Organization Exempt from Income Tax (Form 990) with the IRS.
-In addition, the Association is subject to income tax on net income that is derived from business activities that are unrelated to its exempt purposes.
-During 2014 and 2013, the Association did not incur any income tax expense.
+In addition, the Association is subject to income tax on net income that is derived from business activities that are unrelated to its exempt purpose.
+The Association files an Exempt Organization Business Income Tax Return (Form 990-T) with the IRS to report its unrelated business taxable income.
+During the years ended July 31, 2015 and 2014, the Association did not incur any income tax expense.

 The Association believes that it has appropriate support for any tax positions taken affecting its annual filing requirements, and as such, does not have any uncertain tax positions that are material to the financial statements.
 The Association would recognize future accrued interest and penalties related to unrecognized tax benefits and liabilities in income tax expense if such interest and penalties are incurred.
+The Association's Forms 990-T are no longer subject to tax examination for years before 2011.